vitmalina/mquery/README.md

 - [UmbrellaJS](https://umbrellajs.com/) - 2.5 kb gzipped,
 - [mQuery](https://github.com/vitmalina/mquery) ~ 1 kb gzipped, minimalistic, easy to integrated into your library

-I likes Cash, and if I need something closer to jQuery, I would probably use it.
+I liked Cash, and if I need something closer to jQuery, I would probably use it.

 ## The core principals